lenatichy/justwrite/README.md

 # justwrite
-A creative writing course for higher education students
+A creative writing course for higher education students and other writing enthusiasts